Arsenalist/zararsiddiqi/content/zettelkasten/architecture-tension.md

 ---
 title: Architectural Tension
-description: Autonomy without maturity is chaos.
+description: Three principles to guide organizing assets.
 date: '2020-11-17T09:00:00.000Z'
-categories: ["agile", "autonomy"]
+categories: ["architecture", "design"]
 ---

 I was trying to understand how an app that I intend to contribute to was structured and was scanning through its many Git repositories.
-I could tell that the path of least resistance was well worn.
+The path of least resistance was well worn.
 Some were forks of other with a few classes changed, others were more or less duplications with deployment parameters modified.
 In general, the preference to create a new repo to avoid the baggage that any code brings with it was preferred.

-When thinking about when to separate code into its own repository I think back to Robert Martin's Clean Architecture where in Chapter 13, titled Component Cohesion, there is a gem of an idea which has always been helpful.
-It's a real keeper for the swiss army knife.
+When thinking about how to organize assets, Robert Martin's _Clean Architecture_ is helpful.
+Specifically, in Chapter 13 titled Component Cohesion, there is a gem of an idea which has always been useful.
 Some of Martin's ideas seem a little extreme (e.g., strong preference for unary methods), but this one relating to organizing components has more universal appeal.

 I will paraphrase the three principles in a way that helped me understand them, and then talk about the tension that architects must struggle with when staying true to all three.